14vini/Delivery/README.md

-to run all th items in the App correcly, you need to run the fake api inside the project: npx json-server db.json
+to run all the items in the App correctly, you need to run the fake api inside the project: npx json-server db.json
 # Welcome to your Expo app 👋